chika-games/RPG-Maker-Specifications/src/lmt.md

 LCF Map Tree (LMT) files are used to store map properties, game start information, and map orderings for RPG Maker 2000/2003 (RM2k/3) games.
 LMT files use a tag-based format similar to the one used in e.g. Adobe SWF files.
 This allows for easy reading and writing.

 RM2k/3 games typically only have one LMT file: `RPG_RT.lmt`.
-This is located within the same directory as the game's executable file (`RPG_RT.exe`).
+This should be located within the same directory as the game's executable file (`RPG_RT.exe`).

 ## Data Types
 LMT files use little-endian byte ordering; the least significant byte is stored first, and the most significant byte is stored last.

-Types may be appended with `[n]` to denote a contiguous array of the type in question, where `n` indicates the number of elements.
+Types may be appended with `[n]` to denote a contiguous array of said type, where `n` indicates the number of elements.
 For example, `U8[4]` denotes a contiguous array of four unsigned 8-bit integers.

-These data types are used within the actual structural types that determine the overall the structure of LMT files.

 ### Basic Data Types
-The following table lists all of the basic data types that make up all other data types.
+The following table lists all of the basic data types that are taken as primitive and assumed to be understood herein.

 | Type   | Description                 |
 |:-------|:----------------------------|